shrvya4/bankchurn-tpot/README.md

 pip install tpot

 ### Data
-The dataset used is bank_churn_data.csv.
+The dataset used is bank_churn_data  that is in train.csv and test.csv

 ### Algorithms
 TPOT automates the optimization of these algorithms, including preprocessing, feature selection, and hyperparameter tuning.